captainalan/pelican-test/content/arch-linux-install.md

 If you aren't connected to the Internet, this step can be a pain in the ass.
 Search the Arch Wiki for wisdom.

+If you run into issues with `xorg`, search for answers related to your graphics card.
+Using an older (around 2010) laptop with an NVIDIA graphics card, I had to install the Nouveau drivers.

 ## Checking your new system out